nash-io/nashlink-plugins-and-sdks/docs/content/1-introduction.md

 The merchant’s API key must remain private and should never be visible on any client-facing code.

-Should it ever be compromised, the merchant can generate a new key in their BitPay account.
+Should it ever be compromised, the merchant can generate a new key in their Nash Link account.

 ## Our SDKs